alessandrogarcez/Phar-installer/README.md

 Step by step
 ----------------------
 1. Download the sorce of Phar-installer
-2. Copy the followinf files to your application's root dir
+2. Copy the following files to your application's root dir
 	* app
 	* defines.inc.php
 	* install